-What is VoLTE and what you need to use it?
+What is VoLTE, and what do you need to use it?

-Before VoLTE, a subscriber could use a data network for web browsing, and other activities over the Internet.
-The VoLTE opens new options for subscribers and network operators.
-The best part is that now operators no need to maintain two separate networks one for data and the other for the call.
+Before VoLTE, a mobile subscriber could only use the Internet for web browsing and other activities over a data network.
+The VoLTE opens new options for subscribers and network operators by providing multimedia services over a high-speed GPRS connection.
+The best part is that the operators are no longer required to maintain two distinct networks, one for data and another for Voice.

 What is VoLTE?

-With LTE, data speed enhanced as compared to the previous generations, but the call was still on a 3G network.
-When there is a voice call, the phone switches to 3G, and after the call again switch back to 4G-LTE.
-Makes a temporary disconnect with the data.
-With VoLTE, there will be no such thing.
+With LTE, data speed is enhanced compared to the previous generations, but the call was still on a 3G network.
+When there is a voice call, the phone fallback to 3G, and after the call completion, it again switches back to 4G-LTE.
+It makes a temporary disconnect with the Internet service.
+With VoLTE, there is no such interruption.

 Advantages of VoLTE-

-- The call connects much faster and the call quality is much better because of the faster speed.
+- The call connects much more quickly, and the call quality is much better because of the faster speed.

-- You can browse data and at the same time can talk to someone over Voice.
+- A mobile user can browse data and at the same time can talk to someone over Voice.

-- Brings more services as all have moved to the IP protocols for telephony.
+- It brings more services as all have moved to the IP protocols for telephony.

-Can not work on the basics phone, those do not have data capability at all.
-A mobile operator always needs to set a parallel network for Voice at least in some area.
+It cannot work on a basic phone that does not have data capability at all.
+At least in some areas, a mobile operator must always set up a parallel network for Voice.

 For a mobile subscriber, the phone should be VoLTE capable.
-If not he has to upgrade the phone.
-Once you are sure that the serving mobile operator supporting the feature, you need to enable it in the handset.
+If not, he has to upgrade the phone.
+Once you are sure that the serving mobile operator supports the feature and your phone, too, you need to enable it in the handset.

 How to enable it on Android?

-Looks that it’s very simple to support the new calling feature.
-But it is not so.
-First, an operator upgraded to 4G-LTE from the previous 3G.
-The up-gradation process includes purchasing spectrum, deploying radio, and wired network components.
+It looks like it’s straightforward to support the new calling feature.
+But it is not so—first, an operator upgraded to 4G-LTE from the previous 3G.
+Upgradation includes purchasing spectrum and deploying radio and wired network components.
 Newer network components bring new protocols.
-For example, the diameter is the new protocol in 4G roaming while in 3G SS7 was the protocol.
+For example, the diameter is the new protocol in 4G roaming, while in 3G, SS7 was the protocol.

-Now data is on with over 4G, but still, voice uses 3G fallback.
+Now data is on with over 4G, but still, Voice uses 3G fallback.
 With Voice Over LTE, no more fallback will happen.
 But require new network components with additional protocols.
 IMSI is the core network for VoWifi.
-It uses primarily Session Initiation Protocol and with other protocols e.g GTP.
+It uses Session Initiation Protocol and other protocols, e.g., GTP primarily.

-Within IMS, sim becomes ISIM and it does on IMS network attach for Voice Call, SMS, USSD, etc.
+Within IMS, the sim becomes ISIM, and it does on the IMS network attach for Voice Calls, SMS, USSD, etc.

 Is WiFi calling is same as VoLTE?

-Looks like both are IP-based but on a network level, both are far apart.
-The WiFi network is a non-3GPP network, that requires an additional ePDG to support Wifi Calling.
+It looks like both are IP-based, but on a network level, both are far apart.
+The WiFi network is a non-3GPP network that requires an additional ePDG to support WiFi Calling.
 While VoLTE uses the same 3GPP network.